ISSUIUC/ISS-PCB/CONTRIBUTING.md

 2. ### **Merge Often**

    - Merge your work into the Project_Dev branch with a pull request.
-This allows for new ticket branches to have your work and current ticket branches to rebase with your work. **If your work is incomplete, create a draft pull request to still receive feedback.**
+This allows for new branches to have your work and current branches to rebase with your work. **If your work is incomplete, create a draft pull request to still receive feedback.**

-3. ### **Rebase Often**

-   - Rebase your ticket branch from the Project_Dev branch before every work session.
-This ensures you have the most up to date work from other ticket branches editing Project_Dev.
-You could alternatively merge your old work and then make a new branch.

-4. ### **Single File Commits**
+3. ### **Single File Commits**

    - Only `git add` one file per `git commit`.
 However, you may have multiple commits per `git push`. **KiCad will ghost edit files even if you don't open them.** This will cause `git status` to mark them as edited even though no actual changes were made.
 In short, never automatically add all the 'edited' files to a commit.
 You must delibratly `git add` the individual files you opened and edited.
 This also ensures you don't accidentally add any random files.

-5. ### **One Branch Per File**
+4. ### **One Branch Per File**

-   - There should only be one ticket branch editing a specific file.
-However a single ticket branch may edit multiple files.
+   - There should only be one branch editing a specific file.
+However a single branch may edit multiple files.
 This ensures no parallel work is happening on a specific file between multiple branches.
 This would cause merge conflicts and some work is almost always lost.

-6. ### **No Simultaneous Editors Per Branch**
+5. ### **No Simultaneous Editors Per Branch**

    - Only one person can edit a branch at a time.
 Co-contributors must coordinate with each other to ensure that only one person is activly editing.

-7. ### **Stay Within Your Branch's Scope**
+6. ### **Stay Within Your Branch's Scope**

-   - Do not edit files beyond the scope of your ticket for your project.
+   - Do not edit files beyond the scope of your branch for your project.
 This includes editing files in other project folders and other files in your project folder.
 This ensures you don't cause merge conflicts for someone else's work on another branch, and that the Project_Dev branch doesn't accidentally edit other projects in Main or other Project_Dev branches.
 Adding files to the KiCad Parts Library is allowed as long as the parts are related to your work.
 Rule #4 is the best way to ensure compliance.

-8. ### **Focused Ticket Scope**
+7. ### **Focused Branch Scope**

-   - Ticket branches should be focused on completing a specific task.
-This allows you to finish the work faster, receive feedback faster, merge the branch into the Project_Dev branch faster, and start work on a newer up to date Ticket branch faster.
+   - Focused branches should be focused on completing a specific task.
+This allows you to finish the work faster, receive feedback faster, merge the branch into the Project_Dev branch faster, and start work on a newer up to date branch faster.
 For example `Route-FCB-Sensors` is relatively focused, but `Finish-FCB` is not and can have a broad interpretation.

-9. ### **Branch From Project_Dev**

-   - All Ticket branches should be created by branching off of the Project_Dev branch you are working within.
-Do not make any Ticket branches off of main.

 ## **Branch Protection**